• Home

 Due diligence and financing ramp-up

-Parallel to those talks, Paramount’s board set up a special committee of independent directors to vet a large equity infusion from the Ellison family and private‑equity firm RedBird.
+Parallel to those talks, Paramount’s board set up a special committee of independent directors to vet a large equity infusion from the Ellison family and the private‑equity firm RedBird.
 Paramount also locked in a $54 billion senior secured bridge facility led by Wall Street banks.

 A bidding war with Netflix

-On November 20, Paramount submitted another improved proposal, lifting its implied offer to $25.50 a share, heavily weighted to cash and backed by signed debt commitments and promised equity.
+On Nov.
+20, Paramount submitted another improved proposal, lifting its implied offer to $25.50 a share, heavily weighted to cash and backed by signed debt commitments and promised equity.
 That bid included a $5 billion regulatory reverse breakup fee and more aggressive litigation undertakings, signaling Paramount’s willingness to fight regulators if required to close the transaction.
 (Netflix committed to a $5.8 billion breakup fee in its winning bid, which Bloomberg reported is among the highest of all time.)

 Netflix deal and Paramount’s pivot to a tender

-Paramount responded the same day with what it calls its “Prior Proposal,” a merger agreement valuing Warner Bros. at $30 a share in straight cash, with what it argues are stronger regulatory commitments, a shorter outside date and no price haircut tied to balance‑sheet mechanics.
 When Warner Bros. nevertheless chose the Netflix deal, Paramount concluded that the board had opted for an “obviously financially inferior transaction with extraordinary regulatory risk and a longer timeline to a possible closing,” and decided its only route was to go directly to shareholders.

-Editor’s note: the author worked for Netflix from June 2024 through July 2025.
+Editor’s note: The author worked for Netflix from June 2024 through July 2025.

 For this story, Fortune journalists used generative AI as a research tool.
 An editor verified the accuracy of the information before publishing.